 Follow our safety advice to prevent common scams and fraud.

-When browsing websites you may need to complete a registration form before you can use them.
-Whilst this procedure is usually standard, it is good practice to find out what the website will do with your personal details as some providers allow other companies to use the information for market research purposes.
+When browsing websites you may be asked to complete a registration form or online account before you can use them.
+Whilst this procedure is usually standard, it is good practice to find out what the website will do with your personal details and make sure you know exactly what you are consenting to before signing up.
+Some providers may share your information with other companies for market research purposes but this should be clearly stated and is only allowed if you chose to opt in.
+Under the General Data Protection Regulation, companies cannot automatically opt you in to hold or share your details so read all consents carefully before choosing to opt in.

 If you feel offended by comments and media always keep a record of the content.
 All good social media sites will have the facilities for users to report offensive content.
 Before replying to a message or post, consider what you would say and the effect it may have.